Article 2A.

 § 95-25.23A.
 Violation of record-keeping requirement; civil penalty.

 (a) Any employer who violates the provisions of G.S.
 95-25.15(b) or any regulation issued pursuant to G.S.
-95-25.15(b), shall be subject to a civil penalty of up to two hundred fifty dollars ($250.00) per employee with the maximum not to exceed two thousand dollars ($2,000) per violation by the Commissioner or the Commissioner's authorized representative.
-In determining the amount of the penalty, the Commissioner shall consider each of the following:
+95-25.15(b), shall be subject to a civil penalty of seven hundred fifty dollars ($750.00) per employee with the maximum not to exceed four thousand five hundred dollars ($4,500) per violation by the Commissioner or the Commissioner's authorized representative.

-The determination by the Commissioner shall be final, unless within 15 days after receipt of notice thereof by certified mail with return receipt, by signature confirmation as provided by the U.S. Postal Service, by a designated delivery service authorized pursuant to 26 U.S.C. § 7502(f)(2) with delivery receipt, or via hand delivery, the person charged with the violation takes exception to the determination, in which event final determination of the penalty shall be made in an administrative proceeding pursuant to Article 3 of Chapter 150B and in a judicial proceeding pursuant to Article 4 of Chapter 150B.
+The determination by the Commissioner shall be final, unless within 15 days after receipt of notice thereof by certified mail with return receipt, by signature confirmation as provided by the U.S. Postal Service, by a designated delivery service authorized pursuant to 26 U.S.C. § 7502(f)(2) with delivery receipt, by electronic means to include an electronic mail address provided by the person to the Commissioner, with a delivery receipt, that will be effective to give the person notice of the violation, or via hand delivery, the person charged with the violation takes exception to the determination, in which event final determination of the penalty shall be made in an administrative proceeding pursuant to Article 3 of Chapter 150B and in a judicial proceeding pursuant to Article 4 of Chapter 150B.

 (b) The amount of the penalty when finally determined may be recovered in the manner set forth in G.S.
 95-25.23B.